 Who pays FICA and Medicare taxes?

 - An additional 12.4 percent of your income (up to $117,000 in 2014) will be paid into Social Security, and 2.9 percent (with no limit) will be paid to Medicare on your behalf.

 If you're a wage or salaried employee, your employer will pick up half of this tab (so you'll pay 6.2 percent into Social Security and 1.45 percent into Medicare).
 This means that a total of 7.65 percent of your paycheck will be withheld, and your employer will also pay 7.65 percent.

 What if you’re self-employed?

-If you're self-employed, you pick up the entire tag for FICA taxes—currently 13.3 percent of your net.
-(Note that you can deduct half of this tax from your gross income when calculating your AGI.)
-When the tax cut expires, you will pay 15.3 percent.
+If you're self-employed, you pay the entire 15.3 percent of FICA and Medicare taxes.
+In this case, you can deduct half of this tax from your gross income when calculating your AGI.

 What records to keep